 If you walked from one side to the other without stopping, it will take you about 20min but allow a full day to visit the hidden gems and explore the hidden alleys along the way.
 Edinburgh castle, St Giles Cathedral, Scott Monument and The Real Mary King Close are all situated along the Mile.

 Greyfriar’s Bobby is a Skye Terrier who lived in Edinburgh during the 19th century.
-The story goes that the dog belonged to a night watchman that died and then buried in the Greyfrias churchyard.
+The story goes that the dog belonged to a night watchman that died and then buried in the Greyfriars churchyard.
 Bobby spent the next 14 years sitting on his masters grave.

-When Bobby eventually died the story gained momentum and the statue of “Grefairs Bobby”was erected.
+When Bobby eventually died the story gained momentum and the statue of “Grefriars Bobby”was erected.
 Today the statue remains a popular attraction in Edinburgh, while some believe the story is a hoax others believe that rubbing the Skye terriers nose now offers good luck!

 Six floors jam packed with puzzles, tricks, optical illusions, interactive displays and even a giant kaleidoscope.
 There were tons of illusions that kept me amused and mesmerized but my favourite has to be the bendy mirrors and vortex tunnel .